 In the future we may identify additional third-party intellectual property that we may need to license in order to engage in our business, including to develop or commercialize new products or services.
 However, such licenses may not be available on acceptable terms or at all.
-The licensing or acquisition of third-party intellectual property rights is a competitive area, and several more established companies may pursue strategies to license or acquire third-party intellectual property rights that we may consider attractive or necessary.
+The licensing or acquire third-party intellectual property rights is a competitive area, and several more established companies may pursue strategies to license or acquire third-party intellectual property rights is a competitive area, and several more established companies may pursue strategies to license or acquire third-party intellectual property rights that we may consider attractive or necessary.
 These established companies may have a competitive advantage over us due to their size, capital resources, and greater development or commercialization capabilities.
-In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
-Even if such licenses are available, we may be required to pay the licensor substantial royalties based on sales of our products and services.
-Such royalties are a component of the cost of our products or services and may affect the margins on our products and services.
+In addition, companies that perceive us to be a competitive may be unwilling to assign or license rights to us.
+Even if such licenses are available, we may be required to pay the licensor substantial royalities based on sales of our products and services.
 If we are unable to enter into the necessary licenses on acceptable terms or at all, it could adversely impact our business, financial condition, and results of operations.